 $$

 $C$ is the weighting parameter controlling the trade-off between low training error and large margin.
-The optimal $C$ varies between different problems, so experiment should be conducted to find the optimal $C$ for our problem.
+The optimal $C$ varies between different problems, so experiments should be conducted to find the optimal $C$ for our problem.

-Intuitively, a constrain violation with larger loss should be penalize more than the one with smaller loss.
-So I. Tsochantaridis et al. \cite{svm2005} proposed two possible way to take the loss function into account.
-The first way is to re-scale the slack variable by the inverse of the loss, so a high loss leads to smaller re-scaled slack variable:
+Intuitively, a constraint violation with larger loss should be penalize more than the one with smaller loss.
+So I. Tsochantaridis et al. \cite{svm2005} proposed two possible ways to take the loss function into account.
+The first way is to re-scale the slack variable by the inverse of the loss, so a high loss leads to smaller re-scaled slack variables:

 $$